-5.3 Principles of risk management
+6.1 Principles of risk management

-Risk management is one of the most important internal processes of PKO Bank Polski SA.
-It aims at providing adequate level of security and profitability of business activities in an ever changing regulatory and economic environment.
+Risk management is one of the most important internal processes in PKO Bank Polski SA as well as in the other entities comprising the PKO Bank Polski SA Group, especially in KREDOBANK SA and Bankowy Fundusz Leasingowy SA Group (BFL SA).
+The objectives of risk management are to ensure an adequate level of security and profitability of business operations in the changing legal and economic environment.

 Banking activity is exposed to a number of risks, including credit risk, interest rate risk, currency risk, liquidity risk, derivatives risk, operational risk, compliance risk, strategic risk and reputation risk.
-Controlling the impact of these risks on the operations of PKO Bank Polski SA is one of the most important objectives in the management of both the Bank.
+Controlling the impact of these risks on the operations of PKO Bank Polski SA is one of the most important objectives in the management of the Bank.
 The level of the risks plays an important role in the planning process.